Instructional Design and eLearning Tools

 LRS (Learning Record Store)

-LRS is the tool where you store all the tracking data from your course.
+Learning Record Store is the tool where you store all the tracking data from your course.
 As you already know instructional design is an iterative process.
 You are supposed to analyze how learners are interacting with your learning content to know if any part of course content is more difficult than the learner’s expectation, or the the part is boring and learners are skipping it, you will have to know all that and refine the content.

 To do all the above things you will have to track learners, fortunately authoring tools provide you tracking data, some of the LMSs that are SCORM/xAPI compliant also provide tracking data, and an LRS is used to store all those data to Analyze and improve the course towards success.